mrnathanvu/heroes-social-club/README.md

-# Heroes Social Media App
+# Heroes Social Club

-An emulated demo of a home screen with users’ stories and posts
+- A demo of a social media mobile app that pulls data from AWS DynamoDB to render on a home screen.
+- Users can interact by swiping, tapping, and liking images posted by their favorite heroes along with stories.

 ## Preview